andr-ew/ndls/README.md

     - arc: rate, amt, start, len
       - or: rate for all 4 lfos (i.e. cycles). it would look cool... so that seems like reason enough
 - on 64 grid, keys just change the control page focus rather than randomize
+  - K1+K2/3 could randomize normal rather than randomize all

 ## future maybe